 It is unclear when seafarers came across São Miguel on their travels.
 Experts place the discovery in the first half of the 15th century.
 The initiative to colonize the Azores Islands came from the Portuguese Prince Henry the Navigator.
-In recognition of his achievements, he and his followers in Lisbon dedicated to the “Monument to the Discoveries” on the Tagus River.
+In recognition of his achievements, he and his followers in Lisbon (see also Lisbon attractions) on the Tejo River dedicated the "Monument to the Discoveries".
 The fact is that the city of Ponta Delgada was built from 1499 onwards.
-The city charter following the establishment of the town dates back to 1546.
-In the 19th century, the export of oranges caused the town and the entire island to flourish.
+The city charter following the founding dates from the year 1546.
+In the 19th century, the export of oranges brought about the economic boom in the city and the entire island.
 European merchants settled in Ponta Delgada; handsome mansions and parks were built.

 Lisbon - Monument to the Discoveries

 Ponta Delgada - statue of the first commandant of the Azores

 The largest city in São Miguel is Ponta Delgada.
 The city is located in the southwest of the island and has around 68.000 inhabitants including the incorporations (as of December 2019).
 Ribeira Grande, the second largest city with 32.800 inhabitants, is located on the north coast.
 In addition, a number of smaller places are spread across the island.
 Their centers are often the white plastered churches.
 Dark lava stones mark their corners and the entrance areas.

 São Miguel - the town hall of Ribeira Grande